From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 1965 Durham Museum photo of the Pompeian Room at the Brandeis.

-While George provided some much-needed stability, Arthur’s son, E. John, was ready to assume control following his uncle’s death in 1948.
+The last of Jonas’s children, Sarah, passed away in 1936.
+While George provided some much-needed stability, Arthur’s son, Emil John, was ready to assume control following his uncle’s death in 1948.
 He proved quite capable and brought unique experience earned while serving in the military, traveling the world, and hunting.
 E. John was adamant that the stores remain spotless while adding customer conveniences, including air conditioning and escalators.
 He even went as far as razing the theater across the street to build a connected parking garage over 17th Street that delivered customers to its entrance.

 1965-1969 Durham Museum photo of the Brandeis Building with a Far East theme.